Readdressing the contribution of photonuclear reactions to the muon content of extensive air showers: a heuristic approach: Conclusions

 \section{Conclusions}

 This study develops and validates a heuristic model that establishes a linear mapping between high-energy PNR cross section and the muon content of extensive air showers.
 The model demonstrates applicability across a broad range of detection depths, primary particle types and energies, as well as various PNR models, with a characteristic absolute percentage error on the order of \(10\%\) at sufficiently large numbers of muons.
 The heuristic approach combines the universality of computationally intensive MC simulations with the computational efficiency of more limited analytical methods, providing a useful tool for quantitative analysis of PNRs in EAS physics.

-It would be valuable to apply the model to analyze the quantitative contribution of high-energy PNR cross section uncertainty to the significance of the muon puzzle and the ability to discriminate between photon- and nucleus-induced EAS.
-Additionally, the developed model is expected to effectively constrain the high-energy PNR cross section using EAS experimental data.
+The model can be applied to quantify how uncertainty in the high-energy PNR cross section impacts the muon puzzle.
+As demonstrated in this work, a one-order-of-magnitude enhancement of this cross section could substantially reduce its significance.
+Furthermore, the model can assess the impact of this uncertainty on the ability to discriminate between photon- and nucleus-induced EAS, a task which is likely to become obstructed at energies above \(10^{18}\,\text{eV}\).
+Additionally, the model provides a means to constrain the high-energy PNR cross section using EAS experimental data.
 These applications will be addressed in forthcoming publications.